antoniogarrote/geektalk/README.md

 All this libraries are free software and can be cloned and modified from their Github repositories.

 To use the application just get the code and open *index.html* in a (modern) browser.

+# Build

+A ruby file named *build.rb* can be used to minify and join all the JS files in the application for a more convenient deployment.
+The files can also be included from the *src* directory in development.
+Check the comment at the *head* HTML at the top of *index.html*